Meet the Officers and Board MembersFriends of Gorges State Park, Inc.

 Linda is a retired teacher of the blind and visually impaired.
 After retirement, she volunteered at a National Wildlife Refuge in Florida.
 This experience gave her insight into the demands of a gift shop and the need for educational information at the park.
 She was also involved in developing and implementing an accessible trail at the refuge.
 She is pleased to share the information she learned from this project with Gorges State Park.
 Linda has been coming to the Cashiers area since she was a teen enjoying all the nature beauty and activities available.

+Steve Pagano returns to the park that he loves in a new capacity.
+Retiring as Park Superintendent in mid-2018, Steve and his wife, Renee, took a well-deserved and long vacation traveling to Alaska and back.
+He now joins the Friends of Gorges State Park board to give back to the place he helped establish.
 Steve received an A.A.S in Forest from Paul Smiths College in NY in 1983 and a B.S in Parks and Recreation Management from Slippery Rock University in PA in 1984.
 He started with North Carolina State Parks in 1990 as a Park Ranger and became the Park Superintendent of Gorges State Park in 1999.
-He and his wife Renee live near the Frozen Creek Entrance of the park, outside of Rosman.
-Steve and Renee love to spend time with family & friends and travel.
-During summer of 2013 they spent several weeks hiking the El Camino trail in Spain.
-Steve has been a Foothills Trail Conference board member since October 2002 and is currently serving as its Chairman.
-Steve is very active in the community promoting Gorges, he has served on numerous Transylvania County Boards including: TDA, Chamber and Parks & Recreation.
+Steve has been a Foothills Trail Conference board member since October 2002.
+Steve remains very active in the community promoting Gorges, he has served on numerous Transylvania County Boards including: TDA, Chamber of Commerce and Parks & Recreation.